 To make the flowers more digestible, you can soak them in salty water or boil them.
 My favourite way to use the flowers is fresh as a garnish for salads and cakes.
 To help fresh flowers maintain their vibrant pink colour, it’s best to pick them early in the morning when they are still damp.

 You can also pound the dried flowers into a baking flour.
-Red clover flour contains no gluten so you need to use a binding agent or mix it with regular flour to ensure your baking holds shape.
-I also like using the dried flowers to make tea.
+The flowers contain no gluten so you need to use a binding agent or mix it with regular flour to ensure your baking holds shape.

 Red clover has been used traditionally in folk and herbal medicine.
+Many remedies use the dried flowers in tea.
 New studies published in the American Journal of Clinical Nutrition show that red clover could aid in the treatment of osteoporosis in post-menopausal women.

 Eating too much red clover can cause an upset stomach and consuming red clover on a regular basis could interfere with hormones.
 If you are pregnant or breast feeding you should not consume red clover.
 It has been linked to pregnancy complications in farm animals.
-Red clover can also cause complications if you are taking blood thinners.
-It is especially important that you do not ferment red clover as it becomes a potent blood thinner.
+It can also cause complications if you are taking blood thinners.
+Do not ferment red clover as it becomes a potent blood thinner.
 Always consult a doctor when introducing new wild foods and herbs and take care to properly identify plants.

 Red clover is more than a weed.
 It’s an important plant with edible and medicinal qualities and an excellent introductory plant for beginner foragers.
 If you’ve foraged for this plant, I’d love to hear what you have used it for.
-If you are interested in more posts about foraging check out my recent ‘10 Foods You Can Forage this Spring‘ and my foraging archives.
+Check out my recent ‘10 Foods You Can Forage this Spring’ and ‘Identifying Clover (Trifolium spp.).’

 Foster, Steven and James Duke.
 2014.
 Peterson Field Guide to Medicinal Plants and Herbs of Eastern and Central North America.
 New York: Houghton Mifflin Harcourt.